jlmantov/type-graphql-api/Readme.md

 ### Confirmation info stored in the database

-Create e new DB table, `UserEmailConfirmation`, to store info about confirmation mails sent out.
+Create a new DB table, `UserEmailConfirmation`, to store info about sent confirmation mails.
 Some email validations will most likely be lost - meaning that some user accounts will not be confirmed.

 What would happen if a user registration request is never confirmed and never cleaned up?
 It would block that email from being used in the future - also, it would be a waste of 'dead space' carrying around useless logins.